 What is “automating your finances”?
 It simply means setting up systems to automatically invest, save, pay down debt, or pay your monthly bills.

-All of our savings and charitable donations are set up automatically.
+We have automatic deductions for all of our savings and charitable donations.
 If you have a retirement account through your workplace, such as a 401(k), you can usually set up automatic contributions.
-Then, when my paycheck hits our checking account, within two days any charitable donations are made automatically along with most of our bills being paid.
-From there we only have to worry about other regular expenses such as groceries and gasoline.
+Then, when my paycheck hits our checking account, we automatically contribute to any charitable donations within two days, along with most of our bills.
+From there, we only have to worry about other regular expenses such as groceries and gasoline.

-If you’re just starting out, this is where a detailed budget would be helpful.
-Once you create some space between income and expenses, a detailed budget may not be required if you automate your finances.
+If you’re starting, this is where a detailed budget would be helpful.
+However, once you create some space between income and expenses, you may not require a detailed budget if you automate your finances.
 We haven’t had a budget for years since we invest, give, and pay bills, leaving the rest to us to spend on whatever.

 Additionally, below are a few posts from other bloggers that provide solid advice in this area: